alsersan/dotfiles/README.md

 scan off
 ```

 When you need to pair another device, just follow the steps above, starting from the `scan on` command.
+To exit, type `exit`.

 By default, the Bluetooth adapter does not power on after a reboot, you need to add the line `AutoEnable=true` in the configuration file `/etc/bluetooth/main.conf` at the bottom in the `[Policy]` section: